 Analysis

-From SVT 16-bit sequences, the proposed method can provide over 15% reduction in average decoding time with slightly coding gain for both lossy and lossless coding.
-For 12-bit SVT and PQ/HLG sequences, the proposed method also provides significant reduction in decoding time, but there are coding loss.
+For SVT 16-bit sequences, the proposed method can achieve over 15% reduction in average decoding time with slightly coding gain for both low QP and lossless coding.
+For 12-bit SVT and PQ/HLG sequences, the proposed method also brings about 10% notable reduction in decoding time for low QP coding, but there is loss in coding efficiency.
 The main reason for this loss is that the coding bitrate is not high enough.

 Conclusion

 This contribution proposes a full-bypass mode in residual coding for high bit depth and high bit rate coding, aiming at high quality video coding applications.
-It is observed that the proposed method brings in both encoding and decoding time saving over 15%.
-In 16-bit SVT tests there is a slight coding gain of about xx%.
+It is observed that the proposed method brings in both encoding and decoding time saving over 15%, even with a slight coding efficiency gain, from the 16-bit SVT sequences.
 It is recommended to conduct core experiment on and around this method.

 References